 Coldwater Fisheries Resources:

-The cold-water/hill fishery resources in India are spread from Northwestern to Northeastern Himalayan region and some parts of Western Ghats, encompassing about ten Himalayan states. .
-India's cold water fisheries are mainly confined to: Himalayan rivers and streams (Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh) and Lakes and reservoirs (Dal Lake, Manasbal Lake, and Tehri Dam), Rivers (Ganga, Brahmaputra, and Indus) The Key Fish Species includes Trout (Rainbow, Brown, and Brook), Mahseer (Golden and Silver), Snow Trout, Catla and Various carp species.
+The cold-water/hill fishery resources in India are spread from Northwestern to Northeastern Himalayan region and some parts of Western Ghats, encompassing about ten Himalayan states.
+India's cold water fisheries are mainly confined to: Himalayan rivers and streams (Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh) and Lakes and reservoirs (Dal Lake, Manasbal Lake, and Tehri Dam), Rivers (Ganga, Brahmaputra, and Indus).
+The Key Fish Species includes Trout (Rainbow, Brown, and Brook), Mahseer (Golden and Silver), Snow Trout, Catla and Various carp species.
 Mahaseer, Snow trout and Indian hill trout are the principle cold water fish species inhabiting the mountain waters of India.
-Mahaseer fishery of cold water is one of the major game fishes of Himalayas.
+Mahaseer fishery of cold water is one of the major game fishes of the Himalayas.
 The practice involves breeding and rearing of fish species that are adapted to colder water temperatures, typically found in high altitude regions such as the Himalayas.
 Trout, a cold water fish species, is commonly cultured fish in India to bring more and more high valued fish species either under monoculture or polyculture with diversification.
 These efforts are encouraging for entrepreneurship development that need to be introduced in the main stream of aquaculture practice with standardization of breeding, seed production protocol, The seed rearing and grow out technology also need nutrition, physiology and health management.
 Various composite fish culture practices in small ponds are considered good production system in the upland waters.
 The introduction of indigenous for aquaculture species after breeding, feeding and culture protocol introduced in hill aquaculture as new candidate species by DCFR.

 The present Himalayan aquatic resources and their fish diversity are summarized in Table 1.